interstar/cardigan-bay/bedrock/GettingStarted.md

 ### Extra Card Functions

+At the bottom left of each card are up and down buttons.
+These move a card shift the card either up or down in the sequence of cards on the page.
+It's a quick and convenient way to reorder cards on the page without going to the Edit mode.

 At the bottom right of each card is a little "eye" icon.
 Click this to open and see the **CardBar** which contains extra information about the card, and some buttons to do things like re-order it within the page or move it to a different page.

 See [[CardBar]] for details.